plugowski/iptables/README.md

 ## Installation

-The simpliest way to install iptables is use the composer.
+The simpliest way to install iptables is by the composer.

 ```
 composer require plugowski/iptables
 ```

-Of course you can also download that repository and load all classes from src into your project.
+Of course you can also download that repository and load all classes from src into your project (don't forget to load all required files).

 ## Usage